 He showed us the similarities and the differences in the diverse categories of living creatures.
 Best of all, he showed us how every species on earth shares the same foundation of DNA.
 We learned the standard model of genetics at the time.
 He showed us that we all have one common ancestor; a single cell.
 He explained to us why evolution is a proven scientific fact.
 Biologists have discovered a great deal more since those days in the 70s, but I will always be grateful for the foundation in biology and the appreciation of nature that I owe to Mr. Pollard.

-There was one question that every class asked Mr. Pollard that neither he nor any other biologist could answer.
-That question was how life began in the first place.
+There was one question that every class asked Mr. Pollard that he knew neither he nor any other biologist could answer.
+That question was “how did life begin in the first place?”
 When and where did that first living cell come from, and how did it form?
-Mr. Pollard admitted that sometimes it seemed as if someone took a bunch of spare parts, threw them into a bag, shook it, and a car drove out.
+Mr. Pollard admitted that it seemed as if someone took a bunch of spare parts, threw them into a bag, shook it, and a car drove out.

 It’s been forty years since those classes, and the answer is still a mystery.
 To deal with the question, we have to go back to how the earth itself formed.
 That happened about 4.6 billion years ago.
 The standard model is called the nebular hypothesis.

 It says that there was a cloud of molecules floating in space.
 That cloud collapsed.
 Most of the cloud’s mass gathered in the center.
 That’s where the sun came from.
 The rest spread out into a disc shape.
 All the planets, including the earth, formed out of that disc through a process called accretion.
-Little by little, the dust in that disc clumped together to form the planets.
-The moons, asteroids, meteorites and comets also formed through the same accretion process.
+Little by little, the dust in that disc clumped together to form them.
+The moons, asteroids, meteorites and comets also formed that way.
 We can tell that all this happened 4.6 billion years ago by radiometric analysis of the meteorites that have landed here on earth.

-Our question, though, is when life began on our planet once the earth took shape.
+Our question, though, is when life formed on our planet once the earth took shape.
 We’ve all seen the craters on the moon.
-They bear witness that the solar system used to be a more violent place than it is now.
+They bear witness that the solar system used to be a more violent place.
 Comets, asteroids and even planetesimals like the moon were constantly colliding with the earth.
 This heated the earth’s surface so much that all the rocks melted.
 Nothing could have lived in that environment.
 Anything organic would have been sterilized before it could even form.
-Complicating the situation further, when rocks get that hot, their radioactive age signatures reset, making them impossible to date.
+Complicating the situation further, when rocks get that hot, it resets their radioactive ages, making them impossible to date.

 The reason for all this bombardment has to do with the outer planets in our solar system; the gas giants, Jupiter, Saturn, Neptune and Uranus.
 These planets started out much closer together than they are now.
 Soon after they formed, they started to shift out to their present positions.
 This stirred up all kinds of debris that ended up crashing into the earth, the moon and all the inner planets.